 The Blazing Bulls.

-If you have already read some of my memories then my passion for the sport of hockey should be quite obvious.
+If you have already read some of my previous memories then my passion for the sport of hockey should be quite obvious.
 Having neither the financial or parental support growing up, organized hockey was simply out of the question for me as well as my younger brother.
 In our area of Toronto boys my age would wear the red Duffield Boy’s Club hockey jackets every winter.
 There were so many times when I was a kid that I wished I had been born into another family.
 A normal hockey loving family with two normal hockey loving parents.

 Now that would have been my idea of the perfect family.